Yonaba/Binary-Heaps/README.md

 		heap()      : Same as heap:new()

-		heap:empty() : Checks if a heap is empty. heap:clear() : Clears a heap
+		heap:empty() : Checks if a heap is empty. heap:getSize() : Returns the size of the heap. heap:clear() : Clears a heap
 		heap:leftChildIndex(index) : Returns the left child index of element at position index in the heap heap:rightChildIndex(index) : Returns the right child index of element at position index in the heap